demisto/content/Packs/MicrosoftGraphGroups/Integrations/MicrosoftGraphGroups/README.md

 <h2>Known Limitations</h2>
 <p>
-<a href="https://jira-hq.paloaltonetworks.local/browse/XSUP-22547">As per </a>.Microsoft also supports dynamic distribution groups which cannot be managed or retrieved through Microsoft Graph.
+<a href="https://jira-hq.paloaltonetworks.local/browse/XSUP-22547">As per</a>, Microsoft also supports dynamic distribution groups which cannot be managed or retrieved through Microsoft Graph.
 </p>